Navigating Equitable Distribution in Your Virginia Divorce: A Guide

-With the exception of retirement assets, the value of marital property is usually determined as of the date of the equitable distribution hearing.
-Equitable distribution evidence is almost always heard with all other evidence.
-In rare instances, equitable distribution is heard separately in what is referred to as a “bifurcated divorce”.
+The valuation date is usually the date of the final divorce hearing.
+However, retirement accounts are usually valued as of the date of separation.
+Equitable distribution evidence is almost always heard with all other evidence at the final divorce hearing.
+In rare instances, equitable distribution evidence is heard separately in what is referred to as a “bifurcated divorce”.

 Either party may request that the court use a different valuation date but the court is not required to do so.
 A request for the court to use a different valuation date must be filed no less than 21 days prior to the equitable distribution hearing.

 Virginia law doesn’t require an equal split of marital property.
 The court considers various factors, including but not limited to:

 - Each spouse’s contributions to the marriage and property acquisition.

 - The marriage duration.

 - The financial and physical condition of each spouse.